ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Biometric Attribute in Masterdata DB

-On receiving a request to add Biometric Attribute (e.g., Right Thumb, Left Thumb) with the input parameters (code, name, descr, bmtyp_code, lang_code and is_active) the system stores the Biometric Attribute in the DB
+On receiving a request to add Biometric Attribute (e.g., Right Thumb, Left Thumb) with the input parameters (code, name, descr, bmtyp_code, lang_code and is_active), the system stores the Biometric Attribute in the DB

 1. Validates if all required input parameters have been received as listed below for each specific request
 * code - character (36) - Mandatory